 - Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)

 - A student residing outside of Tennessee may also contact the agency designated for handling complaints in his or her home state.
-Additional information is available on the State Higher Education Executive Officers Association website under Student Complaint Process by State.
+Additional information is available on the State Higher Education Executive Officers Association website.

 Out of State Online Students:

-In order to offer distance education courses and programs in states other than Tennessee, all Tennessee Board of Regents institutions including Austin Peay State University must first comply with a state’s requirements to be authorized in that state legally.
+In order to offer distance education courses and programs in states other than Tennessee, all public institutions including Austin Peay State University must first comply with a state’s requirements to be authorized in that state legally.
 Authorizations vary from state to state.